-Public disclosures are published annually and as soon as practicable after the signing of the Firm's audited Financial Statements.
+Public disclosures are published annually and as soon as practicable after the Firm's Internal Capital and Risk Assessment Process (ICARA) document is approved.
 The Firm pays particular attention to the need to publish some, or all disclosures more frequently than annually based on the relevant characteristics of the business.